lucabriguglia/OpenCQRS/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/p5p80y0fa6e9wbaa?svg=true)](https://ci.appveyor.com/project/lucabriguglia/weapsy-mediator)

-Mediator for .NET Core that can be used in many scenarios, from a simple command/query pattern to a more complex CQRS with Event Sourcing implementation.
+Library for .NET Core that can be used in many scenarios, from a simple command/query pattern to a more complex CQRS with Event Sourcing.

 ## Installing Weapsy.Mediator